 - Others – will update soon!

-I hope you could successfully boot OxygenOS 9.0 port on your Poco F1.
-In case if you’re having trouble installing OxygenOS on your Poco device, let me know through the comment section.
+I hope you can successfully boot the OxygenOS 9.0 port on your Poco F1.
+In case you’re having trouble installing OxygenOS on your Poco device, let me know through the comment section.